tomcam/mity-cutest/README.md

 ### Create and compile the test harness test_area.c

-The absolute minimal test configuration is... no tests.
-The driver executable will be named `test_area` and CUTest generates the `main()` function automatically.
-This step lets you get the `main()` function running and make sure CUTest compiles without any distractions.yf
+The absolute minimal test configuration is... no tests, but this step lets you get the generated `main()` function running.
+The driver executable will be named `test_area` Do this to ensure CUTest compiles without any distractions.

 * First, create the minimal test harness `test_area.c` as follows:

 ```c